-213. Stool samples were tested for 10 types of plastics utilising FT-IR microspectroscopy and up to 9 were detected ranging from 50-500 μ m, with PP (62.8%) and PET (17.0%) being the most common (and were detected in all eight samples).
+48. Stool samples were tested for 10 types of plastics utilising Fouriertransform infrared spectroscopy (FTIR) micro-spectroscopy and up to 9 were detected ranging from 50-500 μ m, with PP (62.8%) and PET (17.0%) being the most common (and were detected in all eight samples).
 On average, 20 microplastic particles/10 g of stool were detected (range of 18-172 particles).

-214. The full paper has been published recently in September.
-2019.
-Schwabl et al., (2019) (abstract only) acknowledged the limitations of the data presented, these included; the low number of participants, and each provided only 1 stool sample.
+49. Schwabl et al., (2019) (abstract only) acknowledged the limitations of the data presented, these included; the low number of participants, and each provided only 1 stool sample.
 The origin and fate of microplastics in the gastrointestinal tract were also not investigated.
 The authors concluded that results suggest inadvertent ingestion from different sources and that further research on the extent of microplastic intake and the potential effect on human health is needed.